san-bil/IC_lunch/README.md

 # IC_lunch

-Script to get Imperial College lunch menus from the terminal
+Scripts to get Imperial College lunch menus from the terminal